RafaelMedeirosGomes/url-shortener/README.md

 ## Next steps

-1. Cache GET requests for the lifetime of the URL
-2. Addition of a clicks counter for the shortened URL
+1. Addition of a clicks counter for the shortened URL
-3. Stress tests
+2. Stress tests

 ## Technology stack